Abizerh/SupportArticles-docs/support/azure/active-directory/enable-support-tls-environment.md

 ### Enable TLS 1.2 common server roles that communicate with Azure AD

-Although TLS 1.2 is enabled by default on the supported Windows versions, you may want to explicitly add the registry values from the "[Enable TLS 1.2"](#enable-tls-12) section on the Windows server roles that interacting with Azure AD, such as the following:
+Although TLS 1.2 is enabled by default on the supported Windows versions above Windows 2012 R2, **you may want to explicitly add the registry values from the "[Enable TLS 1.2"](#enable-tls-12) section on the Windows server roles that interacting with Azure AD, such as the following:**

 - Azure AD Connect (version 1.4.38.0 and later enforce TLS 1.2)

+  *If you also want to enable TLS 1.2 between the sync engine server and a remote SQL Server, make sure you have the required versions installed for [TLS 1.2 support for Microsoft SQL Server](https://support.microsoft.com/en-us/topic/kb3135244-tls-1-2-support-for-microsoft-sql-server-e4472ef8-90a9-13c1-e4d8-44aad198cdbe)
-- Azure AD Connect Authentication Agent (pass-through authentication) (version 1.5.643.0 and later)
+- Azure AD Connect Authentication Agent (pass-through authentication) (version 1.5.643.0 and later enforce TLS 1.2)
 - Azure Application Proxy (version 1.5.1526.0 and later enforce TLS 1.2)
 - Active Directory Federation Services (AD FS) for servers that are configured to use Azure Multi-Factor Authentication (Azure MFA)
 - NPS servers that are configured to use the NPS extension for Azure AD MFA
+- MFA Server version 8.x or higher
+- Azure AD Password Protection proxy service

-Also, make sure that you are running a recent version of the agent, service, or connector.
+Also, **make sure that you are running a recent version of the agent, service, or connector**.

 For more information, see the following articles: